To'hajiilee: Production

+Filming of the episode began on February 4, 2013.
 The scene where Walt drives out to the reservation was entirely filmed in green screen, as they could not afford to shut down all the streets needed to film it in-camera.
 The episode's title, "To'hajiilee", refers to the Tohajiilee Indian Reservation where the arrest and gunfight at the end of the episode occur.
 This location was also the setting of Walt and Jesse's first cook in "Pilot".

 Reception

 Viewership

 The episode was viewed by 5.11 million people on its original broadcast, which was an increase from the 4.41 million of the previous episode.

 Reviews

 Tim Surette at TV.com calls "To'hajiilee" '"a direct hit and one of the best (episodes) of the season, maybe even the series".

 Seth Amitin from IGN gave this episode a score of 10 out of 10, praising the direction and the twists and turns the episode took.

 In 2019, The Ringer ranked "To'hajiilee" as the 11th best out of the 62 total Breaking Bad episodes.

 For her work on this episode, Kelley Dixon was nominated for Outstanding Single-Camera Picture Editing for a Drama Series, losing to Skip Macdonald for "Felina".